When should I call you?

 Will you perform circumcisions without a religious ceremony?

 Yes.
 This is a service I provide.

 Is there a charge for the circumcision?

 Yes.
-My fees cover the procedure, the equipment and all necessary follow up.
+My fees cover the procedure, my insurance, the equipment and all necessary follow up.
 The overall fee varies according to the distance I need to travel.

 What is your availability?